JetBrains/intellij-sdk-docs/topics/ui/principles/icons_style.md

   </tr>
   </table>

-A modifier size is from 6px to 9px, depending on the shape weight.
+A modifier size is from 6px to 9px, depending on the shape's weight.
 Leave a 1-2px spacing between the modifier and the main shape, to make the modifier clearly visible.
 ![](modifier_size.png){width=577}
 *Modifier sizes*